Yzcreator/HMaVTON/README.md

 We employ two datasets, POG and VITON-HD, where POG is used as an external dataset for the task of mix-and-match and VITON-HD is directly used for the evaluation of virtual try-on and the overall framework.
 ### POG Dataset
 We perform n-core filtering on the POG dataset, where we keep only the fashion items that occur between 5 and 100 times, resulting in 119,978 top-bottom pairs, 14,064 tops, and 8,124 bottoms.
+You can download the POG dataset txt from https://github.com/wenyuer/POG or download from Dataset/source in our project.
+To mitigate the impact of both common and uncommon clothing combinations, we only download outfit sets corresponding to individual clothing items that appear between 5 and 100 times.You can `run Dataset/main.py`